-Because of its numerous advantages, many gardeners turn to worm farms to help breed more of their greatest asset.
+Because of its numerous advantages, many gardeners turn to worm farms to help breed more of their greatest assets.

 It does not take long to spot earthworms in garden soil that has been tilled.
-But farming composting worms can provide a gardener with more worms, more organic fertilizer for soil and, ultimately, more fruitful plants.
+But farming worms can provide a gardener with more worms, more organic fertilizer for soil, and, ultimately, more fruitful plants.
 For this, you need a worm farm.